-If a complainant or witness believes that she or he is being subjected to retaliation, she or he should promptly contact the Title IX Coordinator.
+If a claimant or witness believes that she or he is being subjected to retaliation (including retaliatory harassment), she or he should promptly contact the Office of Institutional Equity.

-P. Participation
+R. Participation

 Members of the University community are expected to participate in the University's investigations of alleged relationship violence or sexual misconduct.
 If individuals choose not to participate, the investigation will, nonetheless, proceed based on the information available.